CosmWasm/wasmvm/README.md

 ❌ Blocked by external dependency.

 🤷‍ Not supported because nobody cares so far.
 Feel free to look into it.

+This is all blocked on [wasmer support for singlepass backend](https://docs.wasmer.io/ecosystem/wasmer/wasmer-features#compiler-support-by-chipset).
+We can only move on these wasmvm issues when the upstream has support.

 ## Docs